arslan9732/exercises/chp05.md

----
-title: 'compgen2021: Week 3 exercises'
-author: 'Arslan Tariq'
-output:
-  pdf_document: default
-  pdf: default
----

-# Exercises for Week 3
+# Exercises and solutions for Chapter 5

 ### Classification